Sachinnegi825/Thence-Theme/README.md

-# Gelato Landing Page - Registration and Success Pages 🍦
+# Thence🍦

-A landing page for a Gelato business with user registration and success confirmation pages built with React and Vite.
+A landing page for a thence business with user registration and success confirmation pages built with React.
 Users can register by providing their name and email, and upon successful form submission, they are redirected to a success page.

 ## 📌 Demo